-HG Threshold %: In the examples referenced above and below the client chose to have 102% HG Threshold, therefore the allowed amount to spend is the difference between the Market Value and the 102% HG Threshold.
+HG Threshold %: In the image referenced above, the client has a 102% HG Threshold, therefore the allowed amount to spend is the difference between the Market Value and 102% of Historic Gift value;

-Limit to Amount Above Historical Gift: If the underwater percentage to distribute is less than 100% this box will allow spending up to the point that the fund would go underwater, therefore preserving the corpus.
+Limit to Amount Above Historical Gift (check box): This box will allow spending up to the point that the fund would go underwater, therefore preserving the corpus.

-100% Distribute - UNCHECK Limit to Amount Above Historical Gift = full spending when fund underwater.
+Distribute 100%- UNCHECK Limit to Amount Above Historical Gift, this will allow full spending when a fund is underwater.

-0% Distribute - UNCHECK Limit to Amount Above Historical Gift = 0 spending when fund underwater, if the fund is above water the full amount will be distributed (will put fund underwater).
+Distribute 0%- UNCHECK Limit to Amount Above Historical Gift, this will prevent spending when a fund is underwater.
+If a fund is above water, the full amount will be distributed (will put fund underwater).

-0% Distribute - CHECK Limit to Amount Above Historical Gift = No spending when fund underwater OR If above water, when spending will bring fund underwater will only spend the amount above historical gift.
+Distribute 0%- CHECK Limit to Amount Above Historical Gift, this will prevent spending when a fund is underwater.
+If a fund is above water, spending will occur but only to the amount above historical gift.

 Avg of: Description of each option is below.

-Fixed Periods: Does your organization average all available quarters?
+Fixed Periods (check box): Does your organization average all available quarters?
 Or only available averages?
 The example below shows a fund that was created in March 2016.
-Where the average of fixed periods with the box checked would add zeros for the periods where no average was available.
-Leave the box unchecked would be averaging only available fund values.
+When the average of fixed periods box is checked, Fundriver would add zeros for the periods where no value was available.
+Leave the box unchecked would average only available fund values.